nbomasi/Smile-Dev-website-Deployment/README.md

 **- Data Layer:** Access to the Data layer, which is comprised of Amazon Relational Database Service (RDS) and Amazon Elastic File System (EFS) must be carefully desinged – only webservers should be able to connect to RDS, while Nginx and Webservers will have access to EFS Mountpoint.

+The security group should start from the outside: external LB, Bastion, NGINX, Internal LB, Webservers and datalayer SG

 ## Compute Resources

 You will need to set up and configure compute resources inside your VPC.
 The recources related to compute are: